tripplyons/adaptive-echo/README.md

 ## Vision

-Adaptive Echo is a synthesizer VST plugin that can listen to a sound and recreate it using gradient descent and machine learning models.
+Adaptive Echo is a synthesizer audio plugin that can listen to a sound and recreate it using gradient descent and machine learning models.
 After recreating a sound, users can modify the settings like a traditional synthesizer.
 It is licensed under the MIT License, meaning it is free to use for any purpose.

+## C++ Audio Plugin

+This is the main implementation of all features.
+It is a instrument plugin written in C++ using the JUCE framework.

 ## Python Prototype